 How to get a performance bond

-Generally, performance bonds cost about 1% of the total contract amount.
+Every bond has a specific amount that it guarantees.
+A performance bond is generally issued for the full amount of the contract, and typically costs about 1% of the total amount.
 However, there are a lot of factors that could affect the price and amount of a performance bond.
-Basically, anything in a company’s credit history could affect the cost of a bond.
+Anything in a company’s credit history could affect the cost of a bond.